Go to GAT Labs for Enterprise solutions here

 In this chapter of our Guide to Online Teaching in Google Workspace series, we’ll show you a few effective ways to keep students safe in Google Workspace for Education.

-1. Teach them the about digital citizenship
+1. Teach them about Digital Citizenship

-Raising your students’ cyber awareness is their first line of defense against online danger; the new ‘Stranger Danger’.
+Raising your students’ cyber awareness is their first line of defense against online danger, the new ‘Stranger Danger’.
 One way to do that in a fun and gamified environment is to have them complete Google’s Be Internet Awesome

 The five pillars of the curriculum are:

-• Be Internet Smart – share with care
+1. Be Internet Smart – share with care

-• Be Internet Alert – don’t fall for fake
+2. Be Internet Alert – don’t fall for fake

-• Be Internet Strong – secure your secrets
+3. Be Internet Strong – secure your secrets

-• Be Internet Kind – it’s cool to be kind
+4. Be Internet Kind – it’s cool to be kind

-• Be Internet Brave – when it doubt, talk it out
+5. Be Internet Brave – when it doubt, talk it out

 Unsupervised class meetings can bring in a whole range of issues.